Professor819/Decision-Makers/Week4/Backlogs of week4.md

 # Tasks Accomplished by team members during this week:

-Finalised the database design and Divided the database Design into parts for furthur proceedings
+Finalised the database design and Divided the database Design into parts for all team members for furthur proceeding of the code.